xsebela/SWI-2019/README.md

   - Add another line of text to the file, then add diff to the file and create 3rd commit
   - Create a pull request to the upstream repository

-(TODO: rest of this section may change yet)
+(TODO: rest of this section may change yet ; more TODO)

 - Synchronization (3rd class)
   - Update your repository from upstream and push it